ascherj/humanity/src/pages/blog/2021-01-10-is-teaching-on-cambly-worth-it.md

 They just rolled out a new Camby Kids platform that pays a rate of $12 per hour.
 This platform is geared towards kids from ages 4-15.
 This platform has a set curriculum and is more formal than the regular Cambly platform.
 I am not a part of the kid’s program so I am just going to focus on the regular Cambly platform for this post.

 The students have different payment plans.
 They pay for the number of minutes they want.
-If you leave your schedule open you can get booked, for example for a 15minute time slot or a 1-hour time slot.
+If you leave your schedule open you can get booked, for example, for a 15-minute time slot or a 1-hour time slot.
 It just depends on the student.

 Pros: